The-going/evlproject/content/core/user-api/thread/_index.md

 The optional variable argument list completing the format.
 {{% /argument %}}

-evl_attach_self() returns the file descriptor of the newly attached thread on success.
-You may use this _fd_ to submit requests for the newly attached thread in other calls from the EVL library which ask for a thread file descriptor.
+`evl_attach_self()` returns the file descriptor of the newly attached thread on success.
+You may use this _fd_ to submit requests for this thread in any call which asks for a thread file descriptor.
 If the call fails, a negated error code is returned instead:

-- -EEXIST	The generated name is conflicting with an existing thread's name.
+- -EEXIST	The generated name is conflicting with an existing thread name.

 - -EINVAL	The generated name is badly formed, likely containing